oculus42/promissory/README.md

 # Promissory
-A simple convenience method or ES6 Promises.
+A simple convenience method for ES6 Promises.

     var myPromise = Promissory().then(handleSuccess,handleFailure);
     ...